portingle/slf4jtesting/README.md

 ## See Also

-Further examples and explanation can be found in [master/src/test/java/demos](the examples)
+Further examples and explanation can be found in [the examples](master/src/test/java/demos)